Fascism and ideology: Fin de siècle era and the fusion of nationalism with Sorelianism (1880–1914)

 With the advent of the Darwinian theory of evolution came claims of evolution possibly leading to decadence.
-Proponents of decadence theories claimed that contemporary Western society's decadence was the result of modern life, including urbanization, sedentary lifestyle, the survival of the least fit and modern culture's emphasis on egalitarianism, individualistic anomie, and nonconformity.
-The main work that gave rise to decadence theories was the work Degeneration (1892) by Max Nordau that was popular in Europe, the ideas of decadence helped the cause of nationalists who presented nationalism as a cure for decadence.
+Proponents of decadence-theories claimed that contemporary Western society's decadence was the result of modern life, including urbanization, a sedentary lifestyle, the survival of the least fit and modern culture's emphasis on egalitarianism, individualistic anomie, and nonconformity.
+The main work that gave rise to decadence-theories was the book Degeneration (1892) by Max Nordau that became popular in Europe; ideas of decadence helped the cause of nationalists who presented nationalism as a cure for decadence.

 Gaetano Mosca in his work The Ruling Class (1896) developed the theory that claims that in all societies, an "organized minority" will dominate and rule over the "disorganized majority".
 Mosca claims that there are only two classes in society, "the governing" (the organized minority) and "the governed" (the disorganized majority).
 He claims that the organized nature of the organized minority makes it irresistible to any individual of the disorganized majority.
-Mosca developed this theory in 1896 in which he argued that the problem of the supremacy of civilian power in society is solved in part by the presence and social structural design of militaries.
-He claims that the social structure of the military is ideal because it includes diverse social elements that balance each other out and more importantly is its inclusion of an officer class as a "power elite".
-Mosca presented the social structure and methods of governance by the military as a valid model of development for civil society.
+Mosca developed this theory in 1896, arguing that the problem of the supremacy of civilian power in society is solved in part by the presence and social structural design of militaries.
+He claims that the social structure of the military is ideal because it includes diverse social elements that balance each other out; and more important is its inclusion of an officer class as a "power élite".
+Mosca presented the social structure and methods of governance by the military as a valid model of development for civilian society.
 Mosca's theories are known to have significantly influenced Mussolini's notion of the political process and fascism.